JBines/Set-UserPolicy.ps1/README.md

 .PARAMETER AddressBookPolicy
 The AddressBookPolicy parameter specifies the name of the Address Book Policy which should be applied.

+.PARAMETER EnablePublicFolderClientAccess
+The EnablePublicFolderClientAccess switch will enable the mailbox for Public Folder client access.

-.PARAMETER IgnoreExisting
+.PARAMETER DisablePublicFolderClientAccess
-The IgnoreExisting switch will allow the script to Ignore Users who already have any Address Book Policy Enabled.
-This means that the script will only be applied to users who do not have a ABP enabled.
-This switch can greatly improve processing time.
+The DisablePublicFolderClientAccess switch will disable the mailbox for Public Folder client access.

 .PARAMETER DifferentialScope
 The DifferentialScope parameter defines how many objects can be added or removed from the UserGroups in a single operation of the script.
 The goal of this setting is throttle bulk changes to limit the impact of misconfiguration by an administrator.
 What value you choose here will be dictated by your userbase and your script schedule.
 The default value is set to 10 Objects.